Asset Protection Explained in a Nutshell - Video Transcript

 Trust partnership you might charge $2,000 for they'll charge for $5,000, $10,000 for because what?
 It's a family-limited partnership.
 It has a few extra pages.
 It's no different.

 I use the partnership to separate ownership which stays with the limited partner, usually 99% from control which stays with my client.
-My client will usually own very small portion, 1% or less but have 100% control by virtue of their status of being the general partner.
+My client will usually own a very small portion, 1% or less but have 100% control by virtue of their status of being the general partner.

-Well, the good part about that structure is it allows the trust, which anything in a trust is off your balance sheet, the trust to have bank accounts in the United States that are still protected.
+Well, the good part about that structure is it allows the trust, which anything in a trust is off your balance sheet, to have bank accounts in the United States that are still protected.

 Another thing about family-limited partnerships and LLCs, they are touted all over the internet as the greatest asset protection thing since sliced bread.
 Well, that’s a bunch of crap.
 They're not.
 They're great.

-I used them constantly but they are not decent asset protection vehicles.
+I used them constantly, but they are not decent asset protection vehicles.
 They are decent tax planning vehicles.
-They're decent vehicles to hold assets but they're not going to protect you from a lawsuit.
+They're decent vehicles to hold assets, but they're not going to protect you from a lawsuit.

 Say for example you and I are in partnership and we own a car dealership.
 You as the general partner at least will be held responsible for torts, for anything that goes wrong because you're in control.

 Well, I think everybody does need a corporation.
 It's great for saving self-employment tax in some cases and it can – it's a smart thing to do.
-It's nice to have a separate entity but does it give you asset protection?
+It's nice to have a separate entity, but does it give you asset protection?
 Hell, no.

 If you're the president of a corporation and you have your corporation commit a tort, it's a doughnut shop and your boiler blows up and burned somebody badly, you're going to be sued because you knew or you should have known that you have some dangerous equipment.